Skip to content

 Fire performance — equivalent at the cladding level

-Durability — different failure modes
+Durability — different failure modes, not a clear winner

 Maintenance comparison

-Repair feasibility
+Repair feasibility and switching materials

-New construction vs. re-side considerations
+New construction versus re-side decisions

 Fiber cement vs. stucco at a glance